NKOGallardo/cookbook-/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Any modern web browser (Chrome, Firefox, Safari, Edge).
+- Any modern web browser (Chrome, Firefox, Safari, Edge, etc).
 - No build tools or server required — this app runs as a static page.

 ### Installation